joepool/homebridge-sky-q/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin to turn on/off a Sky Q box and send custom commands (such as channel shortcuts or record)

+This is a fork wich stops unnecessarily logging the state of Sky Q clogging up log files.

 ## Installation

 Install the plugin globally using npm.